PoCInnovation/Pool2022/Software/day03/Typescript/README.md

 }
 ```

-> Middleware can also be used for other purposes : logger, permissions
+> Middleware can also be used for other purposes: logger, permissions
 > management etc...

 To verify user inputs, we will use [Zod](https://github.com/colinhacks/zod) framework.<br>